HasneinTareque/HasneinTareque/README.md

 ## Hi there 👋

+Hasnein Tareque is an accomplished Geospatial Researcher and Consultant with over 24 years of experience in Digital Agriculture and Environmental Management.
+He excels in developing decision support tools and applications, leveraging Remote Sensing (RS) and Artificial Intelligence (AI) for system modeling and environmental monitoring.
+His expertise spans large-scale agricultural and environmental research, utilizing advanced geospatial programming (Python, R, JavaScript) and high-performance computing environments.

 <!--
 **HasneinTareque/HasneinTareque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.